Arbitrary precision arithmetic libraries are old hat. But this is different.

 I was thinking about a way to try to have integer-clean arithmetic on algebraic numbers, and a brief Google search for “integer-clean arithmetic algebraic numbers” did not turn up obvious software tools for integer-clean handling of algebraic numbers.

-However, I think I may have found a way to use objects to circumvent the corruption that comes from naive use of floating point numbers, where the corruption increases exponentially.
+However, I think I may have found a way to use objects to circumvent the corruption that comes from naive use of floating point numbers, where the corruption can increase exponentially.

 Let’s say that every number is an object that is either: